nstiff23/389Rfall2019/week/11/writeup/README.md

 Produce a writeup.
 We will not take off points for viewing the source code and/or viewing hints, but we strongly discourage reading online write-ups as that defeats the purpose of the homework.

+Level 1: Typed in <script>alert("hi");</script> and won.

+Level 2: It took me a bit of pondering and looking through the code to realize that a <script> wouldn't be executed because it is inserted after the page loads.
+Once I got that, I realized that I could put the alert in the onclick parameter of a hyperlink as <a onclick="alert('hi');">, and this worked.

+Level 3: It took me way too long to realize that the string gets plopped unchanged into an img tag and I can do the exact same thing I did for level 2 by putting `1.jpg' onclick=alert('hi') '` in the URL.

 ### Format

 Part 1 and 2 can be answered in bullet form or full, grammatical sentences.